 COORDINATED ENTRY SYSTEM

-The Kansas Balance of State Continuum of Care's Coordinated Entry System (CES) is the entry way for homeless services for those experiencing homelessness in the Continuum's 101 county area.
+The Kansas Balance of State Continuum of Care's (KS BoS CoC) Coordinated Entry System (CES) is the entry way for housing and supportive services for those experiencing homelessness in the KS BoS CoC's 101 county area.

 Because housing resources are limited, this process is designed to ensure that individuals and families with the highest vulnerability, service needs, and length of homelessness receive priority in housing placement.